 City Lit Executive Artistic Director Brian Pastor says, “The freedom to read is essential to a civilized society.
 For many marginalized communities, the freedom to read represents the freedom to be themselves.
 City Lit is proud to continue its BOOKS ON THE CHOPPING BLOCK program at a time when attempts at book banning are at an all-time high.
 We are pleased to ally ourselves with the American Library Association in this important work.”

-All the books in the list are available via Bookshop.org and if you click on this link and buy copies City Lit gets a small cut!
+All the books in the list are available from your local library and to buy from Bookshop.org (if you click on the books below and buy copies City Lit gets a small cut!).

 This year’s events